Using storytelling to

 Program Goals

-• Learn introductory theory and concepts of narrative-based clinical practice
+• Understand introductory theory and concepts of narrative-based medicine

-• Deepen craft of reflective and creative writing through writing exercises, lectures and discussion
+• Demonstrate enhanced craftsmanship in reflective and creative writing, achieved through writing exercises, lectures, and discussion

-• Advance close reading skills via discussion of health-related and other published works in a variety of genres
+• Attend and respond to narrative pieces more completely via close reading and discussion of health-related and other published works in a variety of genres

 Program Testimonials